2014 Toyota Prius c

 A conventional hatchback shape defines the Prius c.
 After all, there are only so many ways to get a hood, four doors and an upright rear end into a 13-foot-long car.
 As such, Prius c's silhouette is familiar and generally lacks distinction.
 Like other cars in this class, many could easily confuse it with three or more competitors were the badges removed.

 Across the front a character line curls in from the lower edges, rising over the grilles like a bulldogs's upper lip with the double-ellipse Toyota logo forming a small nose.
-Pyramid-like outer corners house fog lights on top models and the projector headlamps use a detent on the lower edge to avoid a too-often seen plain triangle.
+Pyramid-like outer corners house fog lights on top model, and the projector headlamps use a detent on the lower edge to avoid a too-often-seen plain triangle.

 Every model of the c we examined has signal repeaters in the outside mirrors, a plus in tight spaces or where sunlight might obscure the front signal.
 These are mounted on the lower outer edge and are the widest point of the car, but they cannot be seen from the driver's seat; be mindful trying to navigate a drive-up window or narrow opening between garage pillars and other cars.

-At the rear the bodywork above the mid-section angles rearward, surrounding a large shiny section covered in clear plastic with one big red reflector on it.
+At the rear the bodywork above the mid-section angles rearward, surrounding a large, shiny, wrap-around rear light cluster covered in clear plastic with one big red reflector on it.
 From some angles and certain colors the body looks like it leans backward a la Renault Megane, and the arches that carry over the wheels and around the rear resemble a bustle back or Harley cruiser fender.
 It is at once the most distinctive element and the most awkward.

 The Prius c Three may be optioned with alloy wheels that resist rusting and look better than the standard steel wheels.
 The 16-inch wheels optional on Prius c Four improve looks and handling at the expense of a slight decrease in mileage (though not enough to affect EPA ratings) and less steering lock.